Habermaaß

 Habermaaß GmbH is a German toy manufacturing company (commonly referred to as HABA) based in Bad Rodach, Bavaria.
 The company defines itself as an “Inventor for inquisitive minds”, offering a broad selection of products such as wooden and textile toys, home furnishings and accessories for babies and children.
-Today the company is still a family run company, under the leadership of the managing partner Klaus Habermaaß and the managing director Harald Grosch.
+The company was owned and runed by Klaus Habermaaß and the managing director Harald Grosch.

+The company filed for bankruptcy in September 2023 and is closing its factory in Eisleben.

 History

 In 1938, Eugen Habermaaß and Anton Engel founded “Habermaaß & Co.” as a “factory for fine wooden products”, and a couple of months later “Wehrfritz & Co." in cooperation with Karl Wehrfritz.
 In 1940, Anton Engel withdrew from the company, making Eugen Habermaaß its sole managing director.
-After his passing in 1955, his wife Luise Habermaaß took over the management of the company.
+After his death in 1955, his wife Luise Habermaaß took over the management of the company.
 At the same time, their son, Klaus Habermaaß, decided to start an apprenticeship in cabinetmaking.
 After finishing his engineering studies in 1961, Klaus became actively engaged in running the company, which grew and expanded in the following years.

 The company began to expand in 1980 when the American company “Skaneateles Handicrafters” was purchased by Habermaaß Inc. In 1987, in order to expand their product range, the corporate family of HABA and Wehrfritz decided to found Jako-o GmbH, a joint mail-order company for children's fashion, toys and accessories.
 In 2002, the company received the definitive company name of “Habermaaß Corp.
 Inc.".
 In 1993, a subsidiary was founded in the French location of Evry near Paris under the name of “HABA S.A.R.L".
 In 2005, the “HABA UK” site was established in the United Kingdom.

+The company filed for bankruptcy in September 2023 and later presented a restructuring concept: the Haba Familygroup wanted to maintain the Bad Rodach facility and close the favric in Eisleben (Saxony-Anhalt).
+The company wants to fire 670 of its 1,677 employees.